 We added little pockets to our map so the children could take the postcards out and look at them whenever they wanted to…

 We read each postcard we received during circle time to the entire class then passed the postcard around for each child to take a closer look…

 Based upon where the postcard came from and what was written on the card, we used the information to invite discussion about our world map and about what other children do in preschool…

 We created a mailbox out of a cereal box to store our postcards in as they arrived in the mail…

 We invited the children decorate their own postcards along the way.
 We made lots of postcards throughout the school year, so we tried different techniques for decorating our cards…

-I hope you will join us for the Fall Postcard Exchange!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I hope you will join us for the Fall Postcard Exchange!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!